 Chemours (CC) Stock Sinks As Market Gains: What You Should Know

-Heading into today, shares of the chemical company had lost 1.08% over the past month, lagging the Basic Materials sector's loss of 0.06% and the S&P 500's gain of 0.39% in that time.
+Prior to today's trading, shares of the chemical company had lost 2.46% over the past month.
+This has lagged the Basic Materials sector's gain of 0.31% and the S&P 500's gain of 0.87% in that time.

-Chemours will be looking to display strength as it nears its next earnings release.
-On that day, Chemours is projected to report earnings of $0.88 per share, which would represent year-over-year growth of 44.26%.
+Investors will be hoping for strength from Chemours as it approaches its next earnings release.
+The company is expected to report EPS of $0.88, up 44.26% from the prior-year quarter.
 Meanwhile, our latest consensus estimate is calling for revenue of $1.49 billion, up 14.67% from the prior-year quarter.

 For the full year, our Zacks Consensus Estimates are projecting earnings of $4.06 per share and revenue of $6.22 billion, which would represent changes of +105.05% and +26.23%, respectively, from the prior year.

-It is also important to note the recent changes to analyst estimates for Chemours.
+Investors might also notice recent changes to analyst estimates for Chemours.
 Recent revisions tend to reflect the latest near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
 Over the past month, the Zacks Consensus EPS estimate has moved 0.08% higher.
-Chemours currently has a Zacks Rank of #1 (Strong Buy).
+Chemours is currently a Zacks Rank #2 (Buy).

-Digging into valuation, Chemours currently has a Forward P/E ratio of 7.92.
-This represents a discount compared to its industry's average Forward P/E of 12.96.
+Looking at its valuation, Chemours is holding a Forward P/E ratio of 7.81.
+This valuation marks a discount compared to its industry's average Forward P/E of 13.1.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.